 18 Prepaid fee protection measures

-Where an NVR registered training organisation or third party receives prepaid fees from or on behalf of an individual in excess of $1500 in relation to the same VET course (the threshold prepaid fee amount), the organisation must:
+Where a WA registered provider or third party receives prepaid fees from or on behalf of an individual in excess of $1500 in relation to the same VET course (the threshold prepaid fee amount), the provider must:

-where the organisation is a government entity or an Australian university – comply with the requirements set out in subsections (2) and (3); or
+where the provider is a government entity or an Australian university – comply with the requirements set out in subsections (2) and (3); or

-where the organisation is any other NVR registered training organisation – implement one or more of the arrangements set out in subsection (4).
+where the provider is any other WA registered provider – implement one or more of the arrangements set out in subsection (4).

 Requirements for government entities and Australian universities

-The NVR registered training organisation must have a policy in place for circumstances where the organisation is unable to provide the services to which the threshold prepaid fee amount relates (prepaid fee policy).
+The WA registered provider must have a policy in place for circumstances where the provider is unable to provide the services to which the threshold prepaid fee amount relates (prepaid fee policy).

-An NVR registered training organisation’s prepaid fee policy must specify how an individual who has prepaid will:
+A WA registered provider’s prepaid fee policy must specify how an individual who has prepaid will:

 be placed into an equivalent course at a location suitable to the individual and receive all services for which the individual has prepaid at no additional cost to the individual; or